Tom Tolbert: College career

 Following high school, he played college basketball at the University of California, Irvine (1983–1985), Cerritos College (1985–86), and the University of Arizona (1986–1988).
 While at Arizona, Tolbert played under coach Lute Olson, helping the team to an appearance in the 1988 Final Four.
-At Arizona, Tolbert was also a teammate of five-time NBA champion and future Golden State Warriors coach Steve Kerr.
+At Arizona, Tolbert was a teammate of five-time NBA champion and future Golden State Warriors coach Steve Kerr.

 Professional career

 In 1988, he was a second-round draft pick (9th pick, 34th overall) of the Charlotte Hornets.

 Tolbert spent seven seasons playing for a number of NBA teams, including Charlotte (1988–89, 94–95), the Golden State Warriors (1989–92), the Orlando Magic (1992–93), and the Los Angeles Clippers (1993–94).
 He also played briefly for Canarias in the Spanish league.
-He retired following the 1994-95 season after his oldest son was born.
+He retired following the 1994-95 season after his first son was born.

 Broadcasting career

 Radio

 In 1996, Tolbert was hired by KNBR, a San Francisco-based local sports radio station, to co-host a radio talk show titled The Razor and Mr. T with longtime Bay Area sports radio host Ralph Barbieri.
 The show attracted high ratings in the Bay Area with male listeners aged 25 to 54.
 The title of the show was changed to The Mr. T Show following the departure of Barbieri from KNBR in the summer of 2012.
 In 2014, with former San Francisco Chronicle columnist Ray Ratto becoming co-host, the show became Mr. T & Ratto.
 Beginning in 2019, Tolbert hosted the Tolbert, Krueger & Brooks Show.
 On February 25, 2022, Larry Kreuger and Rod Brooks were removed from the show.

+On November 14, 2024, Tolbert was fired after 28 years with KNBR, as part of the station's latest round of layoffs.

 From December 2012 to the end of the 2016 NBA season, Tolbert joined the Golden State Warriors Radio Network as color commentator alongside play-by-play announcer Tim Roye.

 Television

 In addition to his radio work in San Francisco, Tolbert was a color commentator for NBA telecasts on NBC.
 He was nominated for an Emmy in 2002 for his work as a commentator on NBC.
-Tolbert then worked for ESPN from 2002 to 2007.
+He then worked for ESPN from 2002 to 2007.
 In 2003, Tolbert - along with Brad Nessler and Bill Walton - called the NBA Finals for ABC.

 Personal life

 Tolbert lives in Alameda, California with his wife and three children.

-In 2017, Tolbert suffered an aortic aneurysm and underwent emergency heart surgery.
+In 2017, he suffered an aortic aneurysm and underwent emergency heart surgery.
 He returned to his radio hosting duties after a week-long recovery.